Skip to main content

 Machine Gun Laws

 With limited exceptions, machine guns are prohibited in Maryland.
-If a specific machine gun is permissible, the owner must register it with the Secretary of State Police within 24 hours of acquiring it and annually in May.
+If a specific machine gun is permissible, the owner must register it with the Secretary of State Police within 24 hours of acquiring it and annually each May.

 Penalties for Illegal Firearm Possession